Helping children & adults improve oral muscle function for better breathing, swallowing, and articulation.

 Speech Errors are Often a Symptom of an OMD

 For clear speech, the tongue should rest suctioned to the roof of the mouth, with the lips closed and lightly touching.
-When there is a dysfunction of the oral-motor system and its rest posture, your child can't get their tongue into the proper spot for speech.
+When there is a dysfunction of the oral-motor system and its rest posture, the person can't get their tongue into the proper spot for speech.
 This is most commonly seen on /s/, /l/, /r/, /ch/, /sh/, and /j/ sounds.

 Want more information?

-Schedule a free consultation call with Regina to learn more!
+Schedule a free consultation with Regina to learn more by contacting us at hello@practicalspeechphilly.com!